teresa-m/training-material/topics/digital-humanities/tutorials/open-refine-tutorial/tutorial.md

 >      <img src="text_facet2.png" alt="Increasing the limit of text facetring">
 >    </p>
 >
 > 4. Now, you see all categories.
-Click on `count` to see the categories sorted descendign.
+Click on `count` to see the categories sorted in descending order.
 >
 >    <p align="center">
 >      <img src="text_facet3.png" alt="Text faceting of atomized Categories sorted by count">